 W.J.
-Mangold Memorial Hospital, formerly known as Lockney General Hospital, was originally established in 1948 by pioneers in the commnuity, who envisioned a community hospital providing local care for its residents.
+Mangold Memorial Hospital, formerly known as Lockney General Hospital, was originally established in 1948 by pioneers in the community, who envisioned a community hospital providing local care for its residents.
 In 1973, Lockney General Hospital District was established through the Texas Legislature and took over the ownership and management of Lockney General Hospital.
-The hospital district is governed by a five-member Board of Directors, which oversees the operations of the hospital and its related subsidaries.
+The hospital district is governed by a five-member Board of Directors, which oversees the operations of the hospital and its related subsidiaries.

 Throughout its existence, WJ Mangold Memorial Hospital has continued to upgrade its facilities in order to provide the most up-to-date care for patients.
 Various additions and improvements have been made throughout the years to enhance the hospital and clinic.
-The Martha Ann Cogdell Trust has been instrumental in providing funds to the hospital during times of need, and has offered much support for many of the renovations that have occured.
+The Martha Ann Cogdell Trust has been instrumental in providing funds to the hospital during times of need, and has offered much support for many of the renovations that have occurred.
 The hospital's clinic was renamed Cogdell Clinic, in appreciation to the Cogdell's for the support they have granted this facility.
 The hospital is grateful to the Martha Ann Cogdell Trust and other donors who have helped to continue the existence of this premier healthcare facility through their donations to our Foundation.

 The most comprehensive building project in the hospital's history involved the completion of a new hospital in 1992.
 This state-of-the-art healthcare facility included 23 acute-care beds, four modernized labor and delivery rooms, and a new nursery.
 Dr. W.J.
 Mangold was instrumental in the implementation and development of this project.
-Dr. Mangold passed away in 1992, just prior to the opening of the new hospital, which was aftertwards names, in memorial to its founding physician, W.J.
+Dr. Mangold passed away in 1992, just prior to the opening of the new hospital, which was afterwards names, in memorial to its founding physician, W.J.
 Mangold Memorial Hospital.

 In 1995, another major construction project was initiated as the hospital was in need of additional space for its growing operations.
 A new physician wing was added to provide space for a fourth physician in 1997.
 Additionally, a new emergency room was completed, as was a totally renovated kitchen and dining area.

 W.J.
-Mangold Memorial Hospital purchased a building just south of the hospital in 1999 to provide additional space for its physical therapy, home health care, and hmoe medical equipment services.
+Mangold Memorial Hospital purchased a building just south of the hospital in 1999 to provide additional space for its physical therapy, home health care, and hoe medical equipment services.
 With this new facility, the hospital opened a fitness center, which is open to the public.
 This allowed the hospital to not only expand its rehabilitation services, but also to continue its goal of stressing the importance of preventive medicine through daily exercise.